KBSZ: Comedy and Classic Rock

 After a short time as a talk station, KBSZ flipped to an all-comedy format.
 It used a syndicated comedy programming service known as "24/7 Comedy."
 When the network ceased operations, the station wanted to keep its comedy format, so it switched programming to "Today's Comedy."
 In 2012, KBSZ was issued a U.S. Federal Communications Commission construction permit to increase its daytime power to 4,500 watts from its previous 3,500 watts.

 Around July 1, 2019, KBSZ fell silent without any explanation.
 On July 8, 2019, the station posted a message on its website that KBSZ had ceased broadcasting the comedy format "due to circumstances beyond our control."
 It would soon be simulcasting sister station KIKO-FM's oldies format.

 After nearly two weeks of broadcasting with dead air, KBSZ returned with a classic rock format named "The Rattler".
 The programming is largely automated.
 The station carries the weekly syndicated program "Floydian Slip," focusing on the music of Pink Floyd.

+The station also airs Bob Stei's "Grunge Garage" throughout the weekend.